How to Choose Which Balsamic Vinegar to Buy

 Superb Flavor for the Price – Great 2nd Aged Balsamic (Intermediate Level) Cost: $$

-Traditionally aged in wooden casks for over ten years.
+Traditionally aged in wooden casks for approx. ten years.

 Flavor is sweeter, richer & bolder than Oro Nero, with less bite.